-Now more than ever, parents have high standards for their kids' care and maybe even higher standards of customer service.
+More than ever, parents have high standards for their kids' care and maybe even higher customer service standards.
 This means your kids' program - and check-in process - needs to be fast and easy while providing confidence and security.
 Not to mention that you actually have to have great programming for the kids during service.
+For online attendees, your kids' programming needs to be engaging and participatory.